 Ryan Larson reimagined an industrial tech space to create a project-based learning environment where students can learn English, science, math, social studies and more.

-The former English teacher now looks more like an industrial tech instructor, helping students create everything from maple syrup and peg board games to paddles that they use for their voyage on a umiak built by another groups of his students at Pine City Public Schools.
+The licensed English teacher now looks more like an industrial tech instructor, helping students create everything from maple syrup and peg board games to paddles that they use for their voyage on a umiak built by another group of his students at Pine City Public Schools.

 Donald Aasen was among the first group of graduates from the program.
 He said he struggled in a traditional classroom.
 “We did hands-on projects in our learning instead of sitting at a desk all the time,” he said.

 He helped build the umiak and remembers how rewarding it was to be a part of the maiden voyage.
 Like many of Larson’s students, Aasen found a place where he belonged at Dragon Academy. and could see a future.

 Larson started Dragon Academy, named after the school’s mascot, to provide opportunities for at-risk learners to meet their academic standards in math, science, civics, geography, STEM, and English through a more active approach.
 It started in the middle school and has grown to engage students from 8-12 grades.